department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

 **When you apply, be sure to have these on hand:**
 - Your Social Security number
-- A digital copy of your DD214 or other military discharge papers that you can upload
+- A digital copy of your DD214 or other military discharge papers (DD256, DD257, or NG22).
+You'll need to upload this as a .pdf file or photo file, like a .jpeg or .png.
-- A current color photo of yourself <br>
+- A digital color photo of yourself<br>
 <br>
 **The photo has to follow all the standards listed below.
 It must:**
   - Show a full front view of your face and neck (with no hat, head covering, or headphones covering or casting shadows on your hairline or face), **and**
   - Be cropped from your shoulders up (much like a passport photo), **and**
   - Show you with your eyes open and a neutral expression, **and**
   - Be a square size and have a white or plain-color background (with no scenery or other people in the photo), **and**
+  - Be taken within the past 10 years to show your current appearance, **and**
   - Be uploaded as a .jpeg, .png, .bmp, or .tiff file

- <a class="usa-button-primary va-button-primary" href="/veteran-id-card/index/">Apply for Your VIC</a>

 ### Do I need to sign in to Vets.gov to apply for a Veteran ID Card?

 No. But signing in can make applying easier—and help you get a decision faster.